scontain/scone_mesh_tutorial/README.md

 3. Check whether [docker](https://docs.docker.com/get-docker/),
 [helm](https://helm.sh/docs/intro/install/) and
 [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) are installed.
-4. Check whether you have access rights to the SCONE docker image `registry.scontain.com:5050/cicd/sconecli:latest`.
-   - If this fails, check the [troubleshooting section](#not-allowed-to-pull-from-scone-registry) on what to do.

 > **NOTE:** In case rust or cargo are missing, `check_prerequisites.sh`
 > installs them, which relies on `curl` being installed on your system.